sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 Consider this scenario:
 - A legitimate user connects their MCP client to your server and consents to Entra ID access
-- Entra ID stores a consent cookie in the user's browser for future authentications
+- Entra ID stores a session cookie in the user's browser for future authentications
 - A malicious actor uses your server's dynamic client registration to register their own client
 - The malicious actor crafts a link using their registered client_id and redirect_uri